40843245/Utility/Object/Object/Object/ObjectHandler/v1/README.md

 ### Output
     [4, 4]
 ### Explanation
 src is passed as None.
-According to Rule 4, then filling 4 two times, converting it to a list, getting
+According to Rule 4, 4 will be filled two times, converting it to a list, getting

     [4 , 4]